 Serving as a stop for the Caribbean cruises by several cruise lines such as Carnival, Celebrity, Disney, Holland America, Norwegian, Princess, Pullmantur and Royal Caribbean, Cozumel is an important tourist island in the Caribbean Sea to the eastern coast of Mexico’s Yucatan Peninsula, opposite Playa del Carmen and close to the Yucatan Channel.
 The island’s main town is called San Miguel del Cozumel.
 It is a popular tourist attraction renowned for its balnearios, snorkeling, and scuba diving.

 If you want to get to the island you have to choose between traveling either by air or by water.
 There is an international airport which receives direct flights from several cities in the United States of America and Mexico such as Chicago, Houston, Atlanta, Dallas, Denver, Halifax, Charlotte, Miami, Toronto, Minneapolis and Mexico City.
 You can also fly into Cancun then travel by road to Playa del Carmen and take the ferry across to Cozumel.

-Tourists traveling by water can take either a ferry from Mexico main land or come by cruise ship as many cruise ships make stop over at the island.
-There are many well furnished and high quality service hotels, hostels, beach resorts lodges and villas on the island.
+Tourists traveling by water can take either a ferry from Mexico’s mainland or come by cruise ship as many cruise ships make a stopover at the island.
+There are many well furnished and high-quality service hotels, hostels, beach resorts lodges and villas on the island.
 Some of the most notable accommodation facilities you might consider paying a visit includes Hotel Las Anclas, Beach house Hostel Cozumel and El Cid La Ceiba Beach Hotel.

-Another way of enhancing you holiday enjoyment on the Cozumel island is to explore the nature reserve at the Faro Celarain Eco Park.
-Near by there is a museum worth visiting to learn more about the ecosystem of the island of Cozumel.
+Another way of enhancing your holiday enjoyment on the Cozumel island is to explore the nature reserve at the Faro Celarain Eco Park.
+Nearby there is a museum worth visiting to learn more about the ecosystem of the island of Cozumel.